 There will be one comprehensive final exam.
 The date and time of the final exam are set by the Registrar.

 COURSE GRADING

-The final grade of the course will be determined from the total number of "points" collected by the students.
+The final grade of the course will be determined from a total number of "points" collected.
 These points are obtained in the two hour tests, the final exam, homework, and quizzes as follows: